Related Topics

 Where do you get the shingles rash?

 The shingles rash usually develops in a single stripe or band on one side of the body.
+In fact, that’s how this viral infection got its name long ago.
+Since the shingles rash commonly emerges in a strip around the torso, Romans named the condition "cingulum"—the Latin word for "girdle."

 For Jim H., the shingles rash spread across the right side of his chest to the front and back of his right shoulder and the back of his neck.

-The rash also can develop on the face, which the AAD calls a “medical emergency.”
+The rash can also develop on the face, which the AAD calls a “medical emergency.”

 How painful is shingles?

 Some medical experts have put shingles on a list of the most painful medical conditions.
-People typically experience pain in the area where their rash is located.
+People typically experience pain in the area where their shingles rash is located.

 There are other ways to take care of yourself, too.
-The NIA suggests wearing loose-fitting clothing and doing things you enjoy to divert your attention from shingles: “Watch TV, read, talk with friends, listen to relaxing music, or work on a hobby such as crafts or gardening,” the NIA writes on its website.
+The National Institute on Aging (NIA) suggests wearing loose-fitting clothing and doing things you enjoy to divert your attention from shingles: “Watch TV, read, talk with friends, listen to relaxing music, or work on a hobby such as crafts or gardening,” the NIA writes on its website.

 Rest, healthy food, mindfulness, and gentle exercise may also help.
 “Avoid stress,” the NIA says.
 “It can make the pain worse.”